 - Visiting public hospitals during COVID-19 (SA Health web site)

 All visitors over 12 years old must wear a mask while at the Women’s and Children’s Hospital.
-Surgical masks will be provided on entry to the hospital, and at this time we ask that visitors do not wear cloth masks.
+Surgical masks are available on entry to the hospital, and we ask that visitors do not wear cloth masks.